-As of Version 2017, Microsoft no longer supports the native integration of Team Foundation Server (TFS) with Microsoft Project Server (PPM).
+Since Version 2017, Microsoft has stopped supporting the native integration of Team Foundation Server (TFS) with Microsoft Project Server (PPM).
 If you are using this integration with one of the earlier versions of TFS, it will stop working after an upgrade.
 But it is possible to fall back on third-party suppliers such as TPG to resolve this.
 If you plan work with the cloud-based version Azure DevOps and TFS or are even using agile methods, the integration with Microsoft Project Server or Project Online makes sense.
 It provides your portfolio and program managers with an overview of the project portfolio.

 Only Microsoft PPM contains all the projects.
 Likewise, the overview of all required and available resources is only available in Microsoft PPM.
 With the integration of TFS / Azure DevOps, you increase the productivity.
 At the same time, you ensure that all involved are working with the tool that is optimal for them.

 For over 20 years, TPG PSLink has been a proven middleware product for the data exchange between different enterprise systems.
 It also supports a bidirectional integration with TFS or its cloud-based version Azure DevOps.
 The product’s high configurability ensures that this middleware product is implemented very quickly.
 TPG PSLink enables several business cases outlined below.

 DevOps / TFS Integration with Project Server / Online

 The project manager structures the projects in Microsoft Project.
 Thus, a structure can be created in TFS from Microsoft Project: the Microsoft Project summary tasks become features in TFS; the subtasks become requirements.
 The project manager can decide individually which tasks to synchronize to TFS.

 The work packages of projects repeatedly involve the same to-dos.
 The team member has to work through these again and again.
 In many cases, they have to be created manually.
 Standardized to-do lists / checklists are a way of simplifying these repeated processes.